Peter Kürten: Arrest and confession

 Although Kürten was not at home when Budlick and Gennat searched his property, he spotted the pair in the communal hallway and promptly left.
-Knowing that his identity was now known to the police and suspecting they may also have connected him to the crimes committed by the Vampire of Düsseldorf, Kürten confessed to his wife he had raped Budlick and that because of his previous convictions, he may receive fifteen years penal labour.
+Knowing that his identity was now known to the police and suspecting they may also have connected him to the crimes committed by the Vampire of Düsseldorf, Kürten confessed to his wife he had raped Budlick and that because of his previous convictions, he may receive fifteen years' penal labour.
 With his wife's consent, he found lodgings in the Adlerstraße district of Düsseldorf, and did not return to his own home until 23 May.
 Upon returning home, Kürten confessed to his wife he was the Vampire of Düsseldorf.
 He urged his wife to collect the substantial reward offered for his capture.
+(Note: Kürten's wife later received 4,000 Reichsmarks for her role in his capture.)
 Auguste Kürten contacted the police the following day.
 In the information provided to detectives, Kürten's wife explained that although she had known her husband had been repeatedly imprisoned in the past, she was unaware of his culpability in any murders.
 She then added that her husband had confessed to her his culpability in the Düsseldorf murders and that he was willing to likewise confess to the police.
-Furthermore, he was to meet her outside St. Rochus church later that day.
+Furthermore, he was to meet her outside St.Rochus church later that day.
 That afternoon, Kürten was arrested at gunpoint.

 Kürten freely admitted his guilt in all the crimes police had attributed to the Vampire of Düsseldorf, and further confessed he had committed the unsolved murder of Christine Klein and the attempted murder of Gertrud Franken in 1913.
-In total, Kürten admitted to 68 crimes including nine murders and 31 attempted murders.
+In total, Kürten confessed to 68 crimes including nine murders and 31 attempted murders.
 He made no attempt to excuse his crimes but justified them on the basis of what he saw as the injustices he had endured throughout his life.
 Nonetheless, he was adamant he had not tortured any of his child victims.
-Kürten also admitted to both investigators and psychiatrists that the sight of his victim's blood was, on many occasions, sufficient to bring him to orgasm, and that, on occasion, if he experienced ejaculation in the act of strangling a woman, he would immediately become apologetic to his victim, proclaiming, "That's what love is all about".
+Kürten also claimed to both investigators and psychiatrists that the sight of his victim's blood was, on many occasions, sufficient to bring him to orgasm, and that, on occasion, if he experienced ejaculation in the act of strangling a woman, he would immediately become apologetic to his victim, proclaiming, "That's what love is all about".
 He further claimed to have drunk the blood from the throat of one victim, from the temple of another, and to have licked the blood from a third victim's hands.
 In the Hahn murder, he had drunk so much blood from the neck wound that he had vomited.
-Kürten also admitted to having decapitated a swan in the spring of 1930 in order that he could drink the blood from the animal's neck, achieving ejaculation in the process.
+Kürten also claimed to have decapitated a swan in the spring of 1930 in order that he could drink the blood from the animal's neck, achieving ejaculation in the process.